oveddan/blog/content/posts/gaze/proposal.md

 ---
 title: 'The Gaze Project - Proposal'
 date: 2017-10-31T22:55:41-04:00
-tags: ["Gaze Project", "Digital Fabrication", "Physical Computing", "Computer Vision"]
+tags: ["The Gaze Project", "Digital Fabrication", "Physical Computing", "Computer Vision"]
 categories: ["Digital Fabrication", "Physical Computing"]
-description:  "Proposal for an art installation that is activated the longer and the more people gaze directly at it.
+description:  "The proposal for an art installation that is activated the longer and the more people gaze directly at it.
 It would encourage being present and engaged, and connect the fellow participants with each other over moments of mindfulness.
 This will be my final project for Intro to Physical Computing and Design for Digital Fabrication."
 draft: false
 ---